Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB: Results

 \subsubsection{CPU time}

-In Figure~\ref{60Dwhole}, on the left, we can see that EBO and KPCA-BO are the algorithms that require the highest CPU time for the run.
+In Figure~\ref{60Dwhole}, on the left, we can see that KPCA-BO and vanilla BO are the algorithms that require the highest CPU time for the run.
 Again, TuRBO1 is significantly better than the other algorithms and the difference in performance between TuRBO1 and TuRBOm becomes clearer, which suggests the use of just one trust region for high-dimensional problems.
+Once again, we observe RDUCB positioned between TuRBO1 and TuRBOm.
 On the right-hand side, Figure~\ref{60Dwhole} confirms that the CPU time for optimizing the acquisition function is generally much shorter than the time required for fitting the model, with almost comparable values for linear and kernel PCA-BO, given that both steps are performed in a mapped space with reduced dimensionality.
 Finally, we note that the time taken to optimize the acquisition function varies widely between algorithms.
 This shows that great efforts have been made to improve the efficiency of the infill criterion, which is a main differentiating trait between the algorithms studied.